 · Put plastic sheets, bark, gravel, or other fill over the septic drain field.

 · Reshape or fill the ground surface over the septic drain field and reserve area.
-However, just adding topsoil is generally is acceptable if it isn’t more than a 5cm (2”)
+However, just adding topsoil is generally acceptable if it isn’t more than a 5cm (2”)

 · Make ponds on or near the septic system and the reserve area.